ARMS: A Vision for Actor Reputation Metric Systems in the Open-Source Software Supply Chain: Introduction

 Our proposal explores the development and operationalization of actor-based metrics to address software supply chain security failures.
 While our proposal requires careful implementation to align with developers’ perspectives and project needs, we hope it brings greater research attention to the actor side of the software supply chain.

 Our contributions are:

-\begin{itemize} \item We propose Actor Reputation Metric Systems (ARMS) to support open-source maintainers in vetting contributions from unknown engineers.
-Focusing on cybersecurity, we identify signals that could indicate cybersecurity expertise, and metrics that could be used to operationalize those signals. \item We design experiments that could be used to evaluate ARMS, and discuss the pros and cons of deploying such a system. \end{itemize}
+\JD{(1) We motivate...(2) we propose...(3) we design experiments} \KC{better?} \begin{itemize} \item {We motivate} actor-centric reputation as a complementary lens to artifact-centric security measurement, using recent supply-chain incidents, maintainer workflows, and emerging agentic development practices to highlight gaps in current vetting approaches. \item {We propose} Actor Reputation Metric Systems (ARMS) to support open-source maintainers in vetting contributions from unknown engineers and code-contributing agents.
+Focusing on cybersecurity, we identify signals that could indicate security expertise, and metrics that could be used to operationalize those signals. \item We design studies that could be used to evaluate ARMS, and discuss the pros and cons of deploying such a system once a stable identity layer is available for agent actors. \end{itemize}

+\JD{Add a block here saying `planning to submit to TSE later, and seeking feedback from JAWS on...'} \textbf{Workshop positioning \& Next Steps.}

+This submission describes our vision and system design.
+We seek feedback from the JAWS community on (i) the proposed experiments for assessing the suitability and effectiveness of our actor-centric security signals, (ii) appropriate evaluation targets and baselines, and (iii) practical deployment considerations, including fairness for newcomers and robustness to missing or private data.